|Group:||Utility (Group 6)|

 |Contact:||Mrs Sonya Willie|

-Average Lifespan The average life expectancy is 8-10 years.
+The average life span is 8 to 10 years.

 No breeders currently listed.